UK Airport Liquid Rules Explained (2026 Update)

 Avoid these common hand luggage mistakes:

-• Forgetting to separate liquids if required
+Forgetting to separate liquids if your airport requires it.

-• Packing loose toiletries around your bag
+Packing loose toiletries around your bag instead of keeping them together.

 Are UK Airport Liquid Rules Changing in 2026?